coaxial/generator-ansible-play/README.md

 # generator-ansible-play [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
->  Ansible playbook and associated `make` commands generator for Yeoman
+>  This Yeoman generator will create a new Ansible playbook and associated `make` commands to run and edit it.

 ## Installation